 Before signing a listing agreement, the seller decides on the commission for their agent (the listing or seller's agent) and the buyer's agent.
 This decision sets the stage for how much each will be paid upon the home's sale.

 - Listing agent's commission.
 This agent helps price, market, and sell the property.
 They usually earn between 2% to 3% of the sale price.
-According to Clever's survey, they earn about 2.83% nationwide.
-For context, Anywhere Real Estate (behind Coldwell Banker and Century 21) reported an average rate of 2.45%.[2]
+According to Clever's survey, they earn about 2.82% nationwide.
+For context, Anywhere Real Estate — the parent company of brands like Coldwell Banker and Century 21 — reported an average homesale broker commission rate of 2.41% across its franchise group.[2]

 - Total commission cost.
 For a home selling at $400,000 with a 5% total commission, the agents would earn a combined $20,000.
 The seller typically pays this amount at closing from the sale proceeds.